commercetools/merchant-center-application-kit/.changeset/chilled-snakes-thank.md

 "@commercetools-frontend/application-shell": minor
 ---

-feat(app-shell): add ability to `skipTokenRetry` via context.
+feat(app-shell): add ability to `skipTokenRetry` for Apollo queries.

-The commercetools Platform token is renewed once whenever it expired.
-This is an automatic mechanism which retries a failed request responding with `401` once based on the GraphQL target.
+The Merchant Center API Gateway assigns a commercetools platform API token in order to access the commercetools HTTP APIs.
+The access token eventually expires, causing requests to fail with HTTP `401`.
+A Custom Application comes with a built-in mechanism to automatically retries unauthorized requests by forcing the Merchant Center API Gateway to assign a new valid API token.
+This retry mechanism is configured for Apollo queries for certain GraphQL APIs.

-It is however useful for some requests to disable this mechanism to avoid uncalled-for network requests.
-We introduced a `skipTokenRetry` property on the GraphQL `context` for this.
+However, it is useful for some requests to disable this mechanism to avoid uncalled-for network requests.
+This is done by specifying a `skipTokenRetry` property on the Apollo query `context` object.

 You can skip the process of token refetching as follows: